[Note: I slightly revised this post in December, 2016.]

 In my previous post, How to Make Ebooks #1: Getting Started, I talked about five levels of workflow for making your own ebooks, (1) Simplest Upload a DOC, (2) Simple Convert a DOC, (3) Medium HTML, (4) Advanced HTM, and (5) Pro InDesign.
 Today I’ll talk about the (1) Simplest Upload a DOC and (2) Simple Convert a DOC levels.
 Much of this material carries over to the other levels as well.

 This is a lot of material for a blog post.
 Oh well.
 I’ll break it up with some photos.
-When I’m done with these posts, I’ll combine them into a single page with no illos, and maybe make them into an ebook pamphlet as well.
+When I’m done with these posts, I’ll combine them into a single file with no illos, and make them into an ebook pamphlet How To Make An Ebook.

 Cleaning Your Text File

 I happen to use Microsoft Word, but these remarks should apply to other word processors as well.
 Before you start epublishing your book, you want to get it into a reasonable format.
 To start with, I do a series of Search and Replace All calls.

 *Replace double spaces by single spaces—do this several times to squeeze out the triple and quadruple space.

 *Make sure your word processor is set to use smart or curly quotes—if not, set it that way, then replace all quote marks by quote marks (they’ll become curly), and do the same for apostrophes.

 *Replace all triple hyphens — by the em dash symbol.
 Then replace any double hyphens — by the em dash as well.
 In the same vein, replace any triple periods by the ellipsis symbol.